suffolklibraries/skinny-guardian/README.md

 Built on static site generator [Jekyll](https://jekyllrb.com), Skinny Guardian serves static HTML.
 There's no database.

-Uses [Tachyons CSS](http://tachyons.io), a lightweight, functional CSS 'framework' that weighs in at 14k gzipped.
+Uses a few [Tachyons CSS](http://tachyons.io) modules, a lightweight, functional CSS 'framework' that weighs in at 14k gzipped.
 There's no javascript at all.

+Styles served in the document head = 1 less call.

 Hosted on Netlify for free CDN and SSL.
 Netlify works with Zapier to automatically build the site once an hour (that's how you get around having no database).